menu

 Another notable thing is that Cape Vincent is a major vacation destination.
 Much of the village’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Cape Vincent’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Being a small village, Cape Vincent does not have a public transit system used by locals to get to and from work.
+Cape Vincent is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The overall education level of Cape Vincent citizens is substantially higher than the typical US community, as 33.52% of adults in Cape Vincent have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Cape Vincent citizens is substantially higher than the typical US community, as 33.52% of adults in Cape Vincent have at least a bachelor's degree.

 The per capita income in Cape Vincent in 2022 was $37,151, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $148,604 for a family of four.
 However, Cape Vincent contains both very wealthy and poor people as well.